 On the Internet you'll find a wide variety of sites with material related to the story of the Amistad.
 I'll hit a few of the highlights here, but for additional sites related to the Amistad and to slavery (in general), be sure to check out this week's Education World LESSON PLANNING story, The Amistad Comes to Life!.

-Among the best sites I've found are:
+Among the best sites are:

-U.S. Navy and the Amistad
+The U.S. Navy and the Amistad

 A telling of the Amistad story from the U.S. Navy's Naval Historical Center.
 This site includes information about the U.S. brig Washington that discovered the Amistad anchored at Montauk Point, New York, on August 26, 1839; facts about the brig's officers; and a bibliography of related resources.